x1ao4/desktop-skipper-for-plex/README.md

 - Ensure you provide the correct usernames and fill them in as required.
 - If you cannot connect to the Plex server, check your network connection and ensure the server is accessible.
 - After modifying the configuration file, restart the script for the new settings to take effect.
+- During the same playback session, each marker will only be skipped automatically once.
 - If Windows users see no response after running the script, try replacing `python3` with `python` in the startup script.

 ## Support